TheresaLui/SelfHelpContent_v2/articles/microsoft.databricks/databricks-authentication.md

 ## **Recommended steps**

-- The admin console is where you can manage access controls.
-Find the admin console with the person icon on the top right of your workspace.
+- You can manage access controls through the Admin Console.
+You can open the admin console at the top right of the product by clicking the user account icon and selecting Admin Console.
 - If you see an error that your account has not been registered in Databricks, then you need to ask the owner of the workspace to add you as a user.
 - If you still see the same error, go to the Azure portal and select Initialize Workspace to try again.